 Yes, this is a popular tourist destination, but as the diaphanous steam rises from the waters, figures fade into the background as you float through this sublime, dream-like setting.
 There is an added thrill when you wade into a “hot spot” — places in the water with an extra burst of heat.

 Staying in Reykjavik but want to break away for a visit to the lagoon?
 Arrange private round-trip transfer to The Blue Lagoon direct from your hotel.
 No need to wait outside, your chauffeur will come into the lobby to whisk you away.

 If you can’t spend a full week driving Iceland’s Ring Road (which circles the country), driving the Golden Circle is a popular day trip if you’re staying in Reykjavik.

-There are several tour companies, but a favorite among European VIPs is I AM ICELAND operated by Axel Óskarsson, also known as Axelo or “The Viking,” a very lively character who regales guests with humorous tales and interesting facts.
+There are several tour companies, but our Iceland travel guide recommendation and a favorite among European VIPs is I AM ICELAND operated by Axel Óskarsson, also known as Axelo or “The Viking,” a very lively character who regales guests with humorous tales and interesting facts.

-Here are a few lesser-known places worthy of visiting along the Golden Circle that are great for rest and relaxation:
+ELYSIAN Iceland Travel Guide’s lesser-known but worthy destinations along the Golden Circle for rest and relaxation:

 Laugarvatn Fontana Geothermal Baths, in the middle of the Golden Circle, that are located on the black beach of beautiful Laugarvatn Lake.
 Be sure to visit the onsite bakery and taste the delicious rye bread that grandmothers of the area have been baking in the hot springs of Laugarvatn for decades.